open-amdocs/webrix/CONTRIBUTING.md

 ## Settings for Amdocs Employees

-Since we use git for our internal projects using a different username/password, you may face issues login in to GitHub with a different username/password.
+Since we use git for our internal projects with a work email/password, you may face issues login into GitHub with your personal username/password.
 The best way to avoid it is to create a personal access token:

 1. [Create a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
-2. Clone the reop
+2. Clone the repo
 3. When prompted for a username, use the access token you generated in step 1.
 Leave the password blank.